yinkyAde/json_printer/README.md

 A Flutter package to print JSON objects sequentially, designed with SOLID principles in mind.
 This package is useful for developers who need a structured and readable way to output JSON data in their Flutter applications.

+# Motivation
+Working with APIs in Dart often involves parsing JSON responses and inspecting data structures.
+Manually logging JSON data in the console can be cumbersome, requiring developers to sift through lengthy outputs.
+JSON Printer simplifies this process by neatly formatting JSON objects, enhancing readability and efficiency.

 ## Features

 - Print JSON objects with nested structures in a readable format.